aerique/pusfofefe/README.md

     - `mb2 -t SailfishOS-latest-armv7hl build`
     - `scp projects/pusfofefe/RPMS/pusfofefe-0.2-1.armv7hl.rpm nemo@192.168.2.15:`
     - `pkcon -y install-local pusfofefe-0.2-1.armv7hl.rpm`
-- [ ] switch from StringList model to an object
-    - this will allow us to have more metadata on the message and to display it in different ways in the front-end
 - [ ] add support for two-factor auth
 - [ ] add support searching messages
 - [ ] add support showing only messages of a certain type